Close Menu

 Your Instagram-worthy kitchen means nothing without working utilities.
 Call your electric company three days before moving.
 Gas connections take longer, especially if you’re switching providers.
 Water service usually transfers easily, but confirm it’s active before arrival day.

 Internet setup deserves special attention.
 Most providers need two weeks’ notice.
-Schedule installation for your second day in the house, not your first.
+If you’re staying in the same area, you can stick with your existing provider if you’re happy with the service they provide, or search for ‘internet providers near me’ if you’d prefer to change.
+If you’re moving to a new city, then search for ‘internet providers in [city name].’
+Once you’ve made your decision, Schedule installation for your second day in the house, not your first.
 You’ll have enough chaos on moving day without technicians crawling around your boxes.

 Don’t forget trash collection.
 Nothing kills the new house excitement quite like discovering your garbage pickup was yesterday and you missed it.